Improving Planning with Large Language Models: A Modular Agentic Architecture: Conclusion and future directions

-\section{Conclusion and Future Directions}
+\section{Conclusion and future directions}

-In this work, we have proposed the LLM-PFC architecture, an approach aimed at improving the planning ability of LLMs by taking inspiration from the modular architecture of the human PFC.
-In experiments on two challenging planning domains, graph traversal and Tower of Hanoi, we found that LLM-PFC significantly improved planning performance over standard LLM methods.
-While these results represent a significant step forward, there is still room for improvement: first, there are more challenging planning tasks (including shortcuts and detour) in \cite{momennejad2023evaluating}, which remain to be the topic of future applications of LLM-PFC; and second, the model has less than optimal performance on Tower of Hanoi.
-This may be due in part to the inherent limitations of prompting and in-context learning as methods for the specialization of LLM-PFC’s modules.
-A promising avenue for further improvement may be to jointly fine-tune the modules across a range of diverse tasks (which requires open-source models), rather than relying only on black box methods (our only option with GPT-4).
-A white-box approach would also eliminate the need for task-specific prompts, and potentially enable zero-shot planning on novel tasks.
-We look forward to investigating these possibilities in future work.
+In this work, we have proposed the MAP architecture, a modular agentic approach aimed at improving planning with LLMs.
+In experiments on four challenging domains, we found that MAP significantly improved multi-step planning and decision-making performance over other LLM methods (e.g., Chain of Thought, Multi-Agent Debate, Tree of Thought).
+While these results represent a significant step forward, there is still room for improvement.
+In particular, while improving performance significantly, the model still has less than optimal performance on Tower of Hanoi, the Reward Revaluation graph traversal task, and the PlanBench benchmark~\citep{valmeekam2023planning} (see Section~\ref{failure_modes} for discussion of failure modes).
+This may be due in part to the inherent limitations of prompting and in-context learning as methods for the specialization of MAP’s modules.
+A promising avenue for further improvement may be to jointly fine-tune smaller open-source LLMs to serve as modules across a range of diverse tasks, rather than relying only on black box methods (as with GPT-4).
+This approach would also eliminate the need for task-specific prompts, and may further improve zero-shot planning on novel tasks.

+An additional limitation of the current implementation is the computational cost incurred by the model (see Section~\ref{cost_details}).
+Although this aligns well with the deliberative nature of controlled (i.e., `system 2') processes~\citep{kahneman2011thinking}, it would nevertheless be desirable to find ways to reduce these costs.
+In Section~\ref{cost_details}, we present results from a version of MAP that achieves significantly improved efficiency, while retaining the same level of performance, by caching and re-using the outputs of some modules.
+We also found that MAP is effective when used with a smaller model (Llama3-70B), though performance was not as strong as the version that used GPT-4.
+Further improvements may result from fine-tuning smaller models to perform the specialized roles of each module.